-Born 1957, Dallas, Texas.
+Born 1957, United States.

 Besides my artistic efforts, I have taught fifth through eighth grade art at St. John’s Episcopal School since 1990.
 Before teaching, I was the shop foreman at the Refinery Casting Company in Dallas for eight years after receiving my Masters of Art from University of New Mexico.
-While pursuing my undergraduate degree in Sculpture from East Texas State University, I worked for a man who built houses to be moved, because he said he needed a hippie to cuss, welded mobile home axles on a assembly line.
+While pursuing my undergraduate degree in Sculpture from East Texas State University, I worked for a man who built houses to be moved, because he said he needed a hippie to cuss, welded mobile home axles on an assembly line.
 Thankfully I love teaching and love teaching at St. John’s, which I also attended when the school was a kindergarten through 3rd grade school.

 For more information about Martin Delabano see bibliography.